ctron/package-drone/README.md

 Warning: This project is as its early stages.
 Try it out, find it useful or wait until it is stable enough to work for you.

+Also see the wiki for more information: https://github.com/ctron/package-drone/wiki

 Intended use cases
 ----------------